'Difficult' fight for Hezbollah on Lebanon-Syria border

 Hezbollah's involvement in Syria has intensified pre-existing divides among Lebanese political parties, but the assault in Jurud Arsal has appeared less controversial.

-Despite Hezbollah's announcement Monday that the operation was nearly over, the field commander said there was still work to do.

-"The battle in Jurud (Arsal) is not over yet," he told journalists.
+"There are two paths: the battlefield and the negotiations.
+Both are open," he said, adding that "an official Lebanese entity" was mediating.

+The Hezbollah field commander told journalists earlier in the day that the battle in Arsal "is not over yet".

 "Nusra has an ideology and its fighters are tough.
-But we too are strong and have an ideology, even if it's a different one."
+But we too are strong and have an ideology, even if it's a different one," he said.

 Extreme Sunni militant groups such as Al-Qaeda consider Shiite Muslims, who make up a majority of Hezbollah's members and supporters, as apostates.

-Since its offensive began, Hezbollah has buried around 20 of its fighters and says around 120 enemy combatants were killed.
+Since its offensive began, Hezbollah has buried around 20 of its fighters and says around 120 enemy combatants have been killed.

-Its head Hassan Nasrallah will give a televised address Wednesday, with fighters expecting him to announce the conclusion of the battle's "first phase".

-"Tonight, he will define the course of the fight against Daesh," the commander said, using the Arabic acronym for the Islamic State group.

-IS controls swathes of territory in Jurud Arsal and around two neighbouring border towns, the commander said.
+Fighters said they were expecting the next phase of the battle to be against the Islamic State group, which controls swathes of territory in Jurud Arsal and around two neighbouring border towns.

 "It won't be a difficult task.
-Its fighters are only a few hundred and spread out in this vast territory."
+Its fighters are only a few hundred and spread out in this vast territory," the commander said confidently.